magento/merchdocs/src/sales/credit-memo-create.md

 1. To add a comment, enter the text in the **Credit Memo Comments** box.
 Then, do the following:

-   - To send an email notification to the customer, mark the **Email Copy of Credit Memo** checkbox.
+   - To send an email notification to the customer, select the **Email Copy of Credit Memo** checkbox.

    - To include the comments you have entered in the email, select the **Append Comments** checkbox.